When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Pressure Relief

-The ecoLight foam has the ability to cradle the body and serve as a buffer against excess impact at major pressure points.
-The Elastex foam chips in an added degree of light contouring while shoring up the comfort system against exaggerated and unwanted sinking.
+The ecoLight foam cradles the body and prevents pressure points under the hips, shoulders, and lower back.
+The Elastex foam chips in an added degree of light contouring while shoring up the comfort system.
 This combination allows the Douglas to promote healthy spinal alignment and accommodate the parts of the body prone to morning aches and pains.

 Temperature Control

-When the top layer of foam cradles the body, it can prevent air from moving around the skin and cooling it down.
+The top layer of foam doesn’t allow air to move around the skin and cool it down.
 Over the course of the night, this can lead to heat retention both in the foam and around the body.
 The gel infusion in the ecoLight foam works to decrease heat buildup, but it doesn’t eliminate it entirely.
-The Tencel fabric in the cover draws moisture away from the body to facilitate comfort cooling, which can counteract some heat collection as well.
+People who are prone to overheating may find this bed too warm.

 Edge Support

-The Douglas Mattress is like most all-foam beds in that its weakest point is around the perimeter.
-At the edge, there is less surrounding material to support the foam as it compresses.
-As a result, the amount of sink is more noticeable and can even cause a person to feel as though there is a lack of stability right on the edge.
+The Douglas Mattress, like many all-foam beds, has its weakest point is around the perimeter.
+At the edge, there’s less surrounding material to support the foam as it compresses.
+As a result, there’s a lack of stability when you sleep right on the edge.

 Ease of Movement